Gagarian/gagarain_backend/README.md

 If you don't have docker
 ### `python manage.py runserver`

 *first install all requirements using* `pip install -r requirements.txt`
-Change(postgres database authorization):
-'NAME': 'd67kqbq6hnmd66'
-'USER': 'igzqcxmdmlmblc'
-'PASSWORD'='170311d87ffbd680ee89a6ae9edb811bc438720b1f4892c46ba2438f0cf5bfc4'
-in the settings.py file, DATABASES - default
 *Requires Python 3 and pip*

 #### superuser login: